The Spirit of '76 (1917 film)

-The Spirit of '76 (1917) was a controversial silent film that depicted both factual and fictional events during the American Revolutionary War.
-The film was directed by Frank Montgomery and produced and written by Robert Goldstein.
-Goldstein would later go to Federal prison for violating the Espionage Act, because of scenes depicted in the film.
+The Spirit of '76 is a 1917 American silent film about the American Revolutionary War directed by Frank Montgomery and starring Adda Gleason and Howard Gaye.
+Produced by German-American film producer Robert Goldstein, the film would prove to be controversial upon release for its depiction of the British, and Goldstein was subsequently sent to a federal prison for violating the Espionage Act.
 No prints of the movie have been known to survive, and it is categorized as a lost film.

 Synopsis

 A romance between King George III of Great Britain and a Quaker girl, Catherine, who becomes his morganatic wife, forms the early part of the story.
 Catherine is really half native, being the daughter of a French adventurer and an indigenous woman, adopted and brought to England by a Quaker voyager.
 The hardships of the American colonists are shown and their rebellion against the English rule.
 In this rebellion, Catherine sees a chance to avenge herself upon the King, who has legally married a German princess.
 She goes to America and becomes a power over a tribe of indigenous people.
 One of her aides is her own brother, who had been adopted by a colonist.
 Brother and sister are unaware of the relationship until the close of the story.
 The gallant fight which the Americans under General Washington wage against the English troops and the indigenous people under Catherine's lead forms a thrilling phase of the story and the chief incidents with which every American is familiar are dramatically set forth.
 In addition, there are several minor plots and romances, some of which end happily, others tragically, when the war is over and the fight for freedom won.